-The EMT for all level off-shore oil spill/oil pollution event (Figure 5-3) is led by the IMO Level 3-trained EMT Leader.
-Beach have an IMO3 qualified representative on-call 24/7.
+The EMT for all level offshore oil spill/oil pollution event is led by the trained EMT Leader.
+Beach has an qualified EMT Leader on-call 24/7.
 In the event of an offshore oil spill/pollution event, the EMT Leader assumes responsibility for implementing this OPEP and the OSMP (under the direction of State regulators within 3nm).
 The implementation of the Source Control Contingency Plan (SCCP) specific to the well, remains the responsibility of Operations - Wells.

-An Emergency Management Liaison Officer (EMLO) is embedded within the EMT and acts as the key interface between the EMT and State Control Agency Incident Management Teams (IMT).
+An Emergency Management Liaison Officer (EMLO) is embedded within the EMT and acts as the key interface between the EMT and the relevant State Control Agency Incident Management Teams (IMT).